dajuly20/brother-ptouch-label-printer-and-qr-generator/README.md

 (<https://git.familie-radermacher.ch/linux/ptouch-print.git>) /Henrik
 2023-10-16_

-_NOTE: I (dajuly20) forked https://github.com/HenrikBengtsson/brother-ptouch-label-printer-on-linux
+NOTE: I (@dajuly20) forked https://github.com/HenrikBengtsson/brother-ptouch-label-printer-on-linux
 and combined the writing and lua scripts with the original files metioned in @HendrikBengtsson 's note above.
 Also I added / improved some of the scripts
 * `install.sh` - Links ptouch-print into /usr/bin/ so it can be used system wide